Albemarle & Bond says market expectations too high

-LONDON Nov 27 British pawnbroker Albemarle & Bond warned on Wednesday it expected to make a loss at the earnings level in the first five months of the year, and that market forecasts needed to come down to reflect this.
+LONDON British pawnbroker Albemarle & Bond ALBH.L warned on Wednesday it expected to make a loss at the earnings level in the first five months of the year, and that market forecasts needed to come down to reflect this.

 The gold buyer said the discrepancy in expectations between it and investors had partially resulted from the failure to publish a 2013 annual report, due in June, because of the "current uncertainties".